Yes, you'll have opportunities to travel throughout your life, but here's why should travel now.

 It Only Gets Harder

 Finding time to travel only gets harder as we get older.
 Once you start a family, have a job, and a million other responsibilities it can be difficult to take the time you want.
 Use this time you have now to your full advantage.
-Maybe that time is just in the summer or during your spring break, but use it wisely and make it all count.
+If you're thinking school may stand in your way, you may be wrong.
+So many of our volunteers are able to defer a semester to go volunteering, or even get school credit for volunteering with us.